System Design Space

 • The output stack typically includes React, TypeScript, and Tailwind.

-• For the backend layer, integration with Supabase is often used.
+• For the server layer, integration with Supabase is often used.

 • There is code export and git synchronization for full code ownership.